 Japanese Mega Drive I, motherboard revision VA1 (discrete Yamaha YM2612)

-A small mod has been done to correct the output stage, documented here
+A small mod has been done to correct the output stage, documented in this thread at Sega-16 forums, courtesy of Ace.

 This should have gotten us as close as possible to what we consider the “reference”, it being the original development machine used to produce and test Mega Drive games, audio-wise.